Social Networking Links

 WorldCat database.
 Account holders can contribute content to the service in the form of

 tags, notes, tables of content, reviews, and ratings.
 Account holders can also build and maintain personalized lists of library-owned items; these lists can be public or private, and public lists can be searched and shared with friends and colleagues via social bookmarking and RSS feeds.
 The Nebraska Library Commission

 lists of items of interest to librarians, such as the

 Libraries book and article list.

-YouTube allows us to upload videos of up to ten minutes in length in a social environment.
+YouTube allows us to upload videos in a social environment.
 Users can then view, comment on, and subscribe to our videos.
 Through YouTube's favoriting

 system, the Commission can point others to videos we think are worthy of their